ellis-bio/ellisjalia/test.md

 <p style="font-size:1.0em">All I know about this book is that it’s about a boy who lives in a train station clock tower, and that it was made into a film.
 It won the 2008 <a href="https://abqlibrary.org/caldecott/all" style="color:tomato" target="_blank">Caldecott Medal</a>, though, which is awarded to the “artist for the most distinguished American picture book for children”.
 Looks great.</p>

 <p style="margin-bottom:0;">2. <b>Van Gogh Still Lifes</b>, <a href="https://www.goodreads.com/book/show/52576063-van-gogh" style="color:tomato" target="_blank"><b>Obtrude Westheider</b></a></p>
-“A great fire burns within me, but no one stops to warm themselves at it, and passers-by only see a wisp of smoke”.
+<p>“A great fire burns within me, but no one stops to warm themselves at it, and passers-by only see a wisp of smoke”.
 It's hard to say whether Van Gogh intended a solipstic reading of that quote, but it just goes to show that, really, all the great artists have been great <a href="https://www.goodreads.com/book/show/51921466-through-vincent-s-eyes" style="color:tomato" target="_blank">intellectuals</a>.
-And in the summer, I hope to go to New York, to finally see his <a href="https://www.vangoghmuseum.nl/en/art-and-stories/stories/all-stories/where-is-the-starry-night" style="color:tomato" target="_blank">greatest painting</a>!
+And in the summer, I hope to go to New York, to finally see his <a href="https://www.vangoghmuseum.nl/en/art-and-stories/stories/all-stories/where-is-the-starry-night" style="color:tomato" target="_blank">greatest painting</a>!</p>

 <p style="margin-bottom:0;">3. <b>First Love</b>, <a href="https://www.goodreads.com/book/show/3532.First_Love?ref=nav_sb_ss_1_19" style="color:tomato" target="_blank"><b>Ivan Turgenev</b></a></p>
 The author Avrahm Yarmolinsky apparently <a href="https://www.nytimes.com/2020/03/11/theater/about-love-review-culture-project.html" style="color:tomato" target="_blank">said</a> of Turgenev's book that "the page was warmed by the glow of a casual affair”.
 Henry James, who loved Turgenev, believed that Turgenev is more worth reading than Tolstoy and Dostoyevksy (once I read War and Peace and The Brothers Karamazov, I guess I’ll make up my own mind).
 The book is supposedly about unrequited love, which sucks!
 But, since I loved Turgenev’s <a href="https://www.goodreads.com/book/show/19117.Fathers_and_Sons" style="color:tomato" target="_blank">Fathers and Sons</a>, I’m looking forward to giving it a go.